-A Network Operations Centre (NOC) is a centralized location where operators directly support the efforts of remote monitoring your network and responding to potential problems.
+A Network Operations Centre or a Network Operations Center (NOC) is a centralized location where operators directly support the efforts of a remote site management system for your network and responding to potential problems.
 It forms the core of most medium or large-scale network monitoring efforts.

 Having a NOC means that you might have a vital link between the detection of a network problem and the implementation of a solution - usually in the form of a technician dispatched to the remote site.